ChrstphrHll/npc_gen/students/Jareth Tanseril.md

 ---
 # Jareth Tanseril
 ### Description
-- Gnome Artificer from Qualnis
+- Gnome Artificer from Shadesburry Initiative
 - 7th year Exploration student in Jettenia
 - shoulder length straight white hair that's well kept, Blue eyes, and Light skin
 - Is Sage and Unreliable, and has Learning as their ideal
+- Speaks in a light, direct, sudden manner

 ### Notes